Superconductors with anomalous Floquet higher-order topology

-\textit{Introduction -} During the past decades, topological superconductors (TSCs) have become a subject of great attention in the condensed matter community for hosting zero-dimensional (0D) anyonic Majorana quasiparticles, a fundamental building block for topological quantum information processing~\cite{Nayak2008}.
+\textit{Introduction -} During the past decades, topological superconductors (TSCs) have become a subject of great attention in the condensed matter community for hosting zero-dimensional (0D) anyonic Majorana quasiparticles, a fundamental building block for topological quantum information processing~\cite{Nayak2008,Bomantara2020}.
 Such 0D Majorana modes have been proposed to emerge as either end-localized bound states for a 1D $p$-wave TSC~\cite{Kitaev2001,Lutchyn2010} or as vortex bound states for a 2D $p+ip$ chiral TSC~\cite{read2000paired,fu2008}.
 Notably, the quest for realizing Majorana physics also extends to dynamical systems, especially to periodically-driven Floquet systems.
 Remarkably, driving a 1D superconducting Bogoliubov-de Gennes (BdG) system can enable an ``anomalous" Floquet TSC phase~\cite{Jiang2011}, featuring the simultaneous presence of Majorana end modes at both $0$ and $\pi/T$ quasienergies.
 While such exotic Majorana phenomena are impossible in any equilibrium superconductors, it does not arise from the topology of the stroboscopic Floquet bulk bands, but is a direct consequence of the nontrivial quantum dynamics.
-This topology is not a mere dynamical version of the static TSC topology.
 Therefore, systems with similar anomalous Floquet topological properties are also known to be ``inherently dynamical"~\cite{Rudner,Nathan2015,fruchart2016complex,Roy2017} and are dynamically distinct from any static systems.